cristianCeamatu/aurasjobs-restyle-react/README.md

 ## Built With

-- HTML,
-- CSS,
-- React Js
+- React Js - create-react-app

 To get a local copy up and running follow these simple example steps.